-Over the years ball python keepers have experimented with a wide range of different caging alternatives.
+Over the years ball python keepers have experimented with a wide range of different enclosures.
 Here are the most suitable options being used at present in the pet trade:

 Glass fish tanks have been used by numerous keepers in the past, as they offer excellent visibility for the owner.
 They do, however, represent a significant number of difficulties when it comes to creating the ideal ball python habitat.

 For starters, ball pythons are well-known as escape artists so it’s critical that any fish tank you consider using has a closely-fitting (escape proof) lid.
 Fortunately a number of cage toppers are now available on the market, and typically consist of a black mesh lid, often with a glass panel which slides in and out for easy access to the cage.

 Truth be told, however, even these tank toppers aren’t perfect.
 Ball pythons are adept climbers and are surprisingly strong for their size, so its not unheard of for them to manage to push such lids off the top of their cage before making a break for freedom.
 If you are to use such a device, therefore, be certain that it is very tight-fitting or weigh it down with some heavy books.